tum-esm/hermes/server/README.md

   // the array structure allows to batch messages "log_messages": [
     {
-      "severity": "warning", // one of debug, info, warning, error "revision": 0,
+      "severity": "error", // one of debug, info, warning, error "revision": 0,
       "timestamp": 0.0,
       "subject": "The CPU is burning",